The First Bentley At Le Mans - A Tribute to Peter Briggs

 Tom Wheatcroft of the Donnington Motor Museum found the car in the early 1980s but it was not until 1987 when Michael Hare of the Beaulieu Museum checked the chassis and engine numbers with the Bentley Drivers Club that it was discovered to be the long lost first Le Mans Car.
 It was subsequently purchased by Peter Briggs in Australia and restored to its 1923 form when it became the Bentley legend at Le Mans.

 In 2001, Peter and Robin Briggs took the car back to Le Mans for the first time in 78 years.
-Although Peter Briggs passed away on 31st May last, with the Centenary of the first race in 2023, it is hoped that once again Chassis 141 will be seen at Le Mans.
+Although Peter Briggs passed away last year, Bentley Chassis 141 may be back at Le Mans this year for the 100th anniversary celebrations under the new ownership of Jonathan Turner, who acquired the car after Briggs passing.

 Sign in or become a deRivaz & Ives member to join the conversation.